rafaelmata357/Data-Science-Udacity/dog breed classifier/README.md

 There are two datasets available to solve this problem

-There are two datasets available to solve this problem

 - A dataset with 8351 dog images and 133 breeds
 - A dataset with 13233 human face images